-The boat should not be stored by using the pad eyes, unless the boat is equipped with a bow lifting ring.
-Pad eyes should be inspected periodically if used for lifting.
+The boat should not be stored by using the pad eyes.
+Use slings for lifting.

 While transporting a boat by a lift or fork lift, the structure should remain as close to ground level as possible.
-If slings are necessary for lifting or transporting, they should be in proper condition and tied together to prevent any movement (separating or slipping) which could cause damage to the boat.
+Slings should be in proper condition and tied together to prevent any movement (separating or slipping) which could cause damage to the boat.
 If fork lifts are used to move the boat, the forks should be padded, contoured to match the hull bottom, and in a secure location under the hull in alignment with the stringers.
 The forks should be long enough to prevent the boat from rocking forward and aft causing it to become unbalanced.
 Always verify the fork lift's capacity to ensure it is sufficient for the weight of the boat.
 Other conditions that should be considered before hauling, transporting, or storing your boat include overhead lines, ground conditions (frozen or soft), and storm conditions that may arise.